ZIP Code 06706 in Waterbury, CT

 Schools in ZIP Code 06706

 ZIP Code 06706 is in the Waterbury School District, which serves grades Pre-Kindergarten thru 12th.
-There are 7 public schools and 1 private school(s) in this ZIP Code.
+There are 6 public school(s) in this ZIP Code, and we have located 3 private school(s).
 It also has 6 colleges, universities or post secondary education institutions nearby which would be a short commute to.

 Gilmartin School 107 Wyoming Ave.